AdobeDocs/experience-manager-65.en/help/forms/using/working-with-adobe-sign.md

    >[!NOTE]
    >
    >    * Using [!DNL Adobe Sign] block is not mandatory to use [!DNL Adobe Sign] in an adaptive form.
 If you do not use [!DNL Adobe Sign] block and add fields for the signers, then the default signature field is displayed at the bottom of the signing documents.
    >    * Use [!DNL Adobe Sign] block only for those adaptive forms which automatically generate Document of Record.
-If you are using a custom XDP for generating Document of Record or a form template based adaptive form, [!DNL Adobe Sign] block is not required.
+If you are using a custom XDP for generating Document of Record or a form template based adaptive form, [!DNL Adobe Sign] block is not supported.
    >
    >